Ready to get some hands-on experience with the X-Pack machine learning features? This tutorial shows you how to:

 To get started, you can install Elasticsearch and Kibana on a single VM or even on your laptop (requires 64-bit OS).
 As you add more data and your traffic grows, you’ll want to replace the single Elasticsearch instance with a cluster.

 When you install X-Pack into Elasticsearch and Kibana, the machine learning features are enabled by default.
 If you have multiple nodes in your cluster, you can optionally dedicate nodes to specific purposes.
-If you want to control which nodes are machine learning nodes or limit which nodes run resource-intensive activity related to jobs, see Machine Learning Settings.
+If you want to control which nodes are machine learning nodes or limit which nodes run resource-intensive activity related to jobs, see X-Pack Settings.

 The X-Pack machine learning features implement cluster privileges and built-in roles to make it easier to control which users have authority to view and manage the jobs, datafeeds, and results.